rahulcs754/Django-Twitter-Intregation/README.md

 ```
 *after that you have to activate virtualenv machine by using the below command*

-#In linux
+# In linux
 ```bash
 $ source virtualenv_name/bin/activate
 ```
-#In Windows
+# In Windows
 ```bash
 $ source virtualenv_name/Scripts/activate
 ```

-#installing list of dependencies to file
+# Installing list of dependencies to file
 ```bash
 pip install -r requirements.txt
 ```